 Quest and mobile hardware

-Oculus Quest and Quest 2 use a mobile processor so Oculus recommends not to load more than 100.000 polygons in a scene to keep the experience run at a comfortable 72 fps.
-We ran tests with imported models up to 400.000 polygons but we don't recommend this as performance will be low and the experience can be uncomfortable.
+Quest and Quest 2 use a mobile processor so Meta recommends to not to load more than 100.000 polygons on a Quest 1 to keep the experience running at a comfortable 72 fps.
+We ran tests with imported models up to 900.000 polygons but we don't recommend this as performance will be low and the experience can be uncomfortable.
+We recommend turning off your shadows when you need to work with larger imported models on your Quest as this will boost performance considerably.

-To prevent less powerful devices from crashing when heavy 3D models get loaded or shared in a meeting we added a maximum number of polygons and file size.
+To prevent mobile devices from crashing when heavy 3D models get loaded or shared in a meeting we added a maximum number of polygons and file size.
 If models exceed the maximum number of polygons the models will only be partially loaded when the maximum file size is exceeded the models will not be loaded at all.
-We recommend keeping your imports under 200.000 polygons so all devices that Arkio support can load the models in a comfortable experience.
+We recommend keeping your imports under 250.000 polygons so all devices that Arkio support can load the models in a comfortable experience.

 |Platform||Recommended Polygons||Max. polygons||Max. file size|

-If you want to load bigger 3D files in VR we recommend using a powerful PC connected to a wired VR headset. (e.g. your Oculus Quest in link mode) The maximum number of polygons supported by PC hardware is a lot higher and depending on your Memory, CPU and GPU Arkio can import up to >10 Milion polygon models.
+If you want to load bigger 3D files in VR we recommend using a powerful PC connected to a wired VR headset. (e.g. your Oculus Quest in air link mode) The maximum number of polygons supported by PC hardware is much higher and depending on your Memory, CPU and GPU Arkio can import up to >10 Million polygon models.
 You can check your polygon count during the Revit export or when opening the OBJ file with the Windows 3D viewer.

 Revit model preparation - best practices